Alfie Curtis

 Alfie Curtis (28 July 1930 – 30 November 2017) was a British actor.
-He appeared in a number of television and film roles and is best known for playing Dr. Evazan in Star Wars (1977).
+He appeared in a number of television and film roles and was best known for playing Dr. Cornelius Evazan in Star Wars (1977).

 Life

 Curtis was born in Stepney, London on 28 July 1930.

 He was an enthusiastic follower of football and supported Arsenal F.C.
 For a time, Curtis played as a semi-professional footballer and once played in a match against Arsenal.

 Career

 Curtis was noted for his "rugged" features.
 He landed a number of acting parts that demanded a rough physical appearance through Ugly Models, a London modelling agency that specializes in artists and models who do not conform to typical standards of idealized beauty.

 Most of Curtis's appearances were in minor roles in British television series.
-He played the part of Matt Beckett in the TV police drama Cribb (1980–81) and Ted in the TV adaptation of J.B.
+He played the part of Matt Beckett in the TV police drama Cribb (1980–1981) and Ted in the TV adaptation of J.B.
 Priestley's Lost Empires (1986).
 His cinema roles included an appearance in David Lynch's 1980 film The Elephant Man in which he played the part of a milkman.

-He was best known for a small part in the 1977 space opera film Star Wars, in which he played the role of insane Dr. Evazan, a criminal with a heavily scarred face who violently confronts Luke Skywalker in the Mos Eisley Cantina scene.
+He was best known for a small part in the 1977 space opera film Star Wars, in which he played the role of insane Dr. Cornelius Evazan, a mentally unstable criminal with a heavily scarred face who violently confronts Luke Skywalker in the Mos Eisley Cantina scene.
 Curtis' character states "I have the death sentence on twelve systems!"
-In the brief bar brawl, Evazan's partner, Ponda Baba, is injured by Obi-Wan Kenobi, the first use of a lightsaber in combat in the Star Wars franchise.
+In the brief bar brawl, Evazan's partner, Ponda Baba, gets his arm chopped off by Obi-Wan Kenobi, the first use of a lightsaber in combat in the Star Wars franchise.